Medaware-org/anterogradia/README.md

 |----------------|-----------------|--------------|
 | The input code | Compiled output | `Exception?` |

 ```kotlin
 Anterogradia.invokeCompiler(input).use { input, output, except ->
     /* Process the result */
 }
 ```

+The `invokeCompiler` method takes an optional `parameters` argument, which is a `HashMap<String, String>` of startup parameters that will be accessible to the script at runtime.

 ## Working with Anterogradia - Basic Concepts